7Ps of Marketing

 People

-Strategies for Effective People Management in Marketing
+Successful People Management Strategies in Marketing are:

 Process

-Developing Effective Processes
+Creating Effective Processes

 Physical Evidence

-Elements of Physical Evidence:
+Elements of Physical Evidence